gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

 ## Use the Gelato react hooks

-Using the gelato hooks all logic and state updates are encapsulated and all your have to do is plug them in into your application.
+Using the gelato hooks all logic and state updates are encapsulated and all your have to do is plug them into your application.

 ```tsx
 import React from "react";